 Most likely, it resulted from one of a few factors: you pushed yourself too hard, you took on too much work, or you did too much repetitive work for too long without a break.
 (Yes, you can get repetitive work in the copywriting field, too: Product descriptions, while a great gig, can get repetitive if the products are similar and you have a lot of them to do.)
 Burnout happens when your brain and body start fighting back against all of the demands you’re putting on them.
 And how do they fight back?
 They shutdown.

-And because they’re so exhausted, “powering through” is the worst thing you can do to try to remedy your burnout.
 When you’re running low on gasoline in your car, you don’t drive further, faster or harder—you pull over and refuel.
 That’s exactly what you need to do when you’re burned out: You need to take a break.
-(Emphasis on “need”.)
+(Emphasis on “need.”)

-Do something that doesn’t involve writing—listen to music, take a nap, go out for lunch with a friend—anything to give your brain time off from copywriting.
+Do something that doesn’t involve writing.
+Listen to music, take a nap, go out for lunch with a friend—anything to give your brain time off from copywriting.
 Well, not anything; I actually don’t advocate watching TV as a burnout solution.
 It tends to turn your brain to mush instead of offering relaxation and recovery.

 Once you’ve recovered, you have to make sure you’re watchful for burnout in the future.
 Not only is it difficult for you to go through, but it puts your career at risk: If you can’t get yourself to write, you’ll miss deadlines, turn in sub-par work and disappoint your clients.
 Definitely things you want to avoid, right?

-Here are the top tips for protecting yourself from burnout in the future:
+Here are the top tips for protecting yourself from burnout in the future.

 1. Schedule breaks.